 Attending graduate school is one of the best investments you will ever make in yourself and your future.
 Completing your Master’s degree demonstrates your commitment to life-long learning and your dedication to the profession.
 As a graduate student in the School of Education at Edgewood College you’ll join a unique community of learners and leaders.
 You’ll work with experienced faculty leaders who offer responsive and supportive advising and are dedicated to helping you meet your individual and professional goals.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
-Learn more about Stafford Loans, including eligibility requirements and application instructions.
+Learn more about Stafford Loans, including eligibility requirements and application instructions at Graduate Student Financial Aid.

 Our admissions and financial aid counselors have worked with thousands of students who have questioned how they could afford to complete their graduate education.
 They will use their experience to suggest creative solutions for financing your education.
 We work with students and organizations to manage tuition reimbursement plans, extend tuition discounts to various corporate partners in the region, offer third party billing and monthly payment plans, and work with veterans to maximize their available aid.